Date of Award:

 This research presents a new and unique technique called SÁDI, statistical analysis data identification, for identifying the type of data on a digital device and its storage format based on data type, specifically the values of the bytes representing the data being examined.
 This research incorporates the automation required for specialized data identification tools to be useful and applicable in real-world applications.
 The SÁDI technique utilizes the byte values of the data stored on a digital storage device in such a way that the accuracy of the technique does not rely solely on the potentially misleading metadata information but rather on the values of the data itself.
 SÁDI provides the capability to identify what digitally stored data actually represents.
 The identification of the relevancy of data is often dependent upon the identification of the type of data being examined.
 Typical file type identification is based upon file extensions or magic keys.
 These typical techniques fail in many typical forensic analysis scenarios, such as needing to deal with embedded data, as in the case of Microsoft Word files or file fragments.
 These typical techniques for file identification can also be easily circumvented, and individuals with nefarious purposes often do so.

-Moody, Sarah Jean, "Automated Data Type Identification And Localization Using Statistical Analysis Data Identification" (2008).
-All Graduate Theses and Dissertations.
-Paper 9.
+Moody, Sarah Jean, "Automated Data Type Identification and Localization Using Statistical Analysis Data Identification" (2008).
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
+9.